 Drive to Gobustan Rock Art Cultural Landscape – a UNESCO World Heritage Site.
 View the excellent museum and the vast collection of prehistoric petroglyphs in situ, dating from 10,000 BCE.

-Afternoon free to visit the National Art Museum with its collection of European, Russian and Azerbaijani art or visit the new Azeri Carpet Museum, designed to resemble a rolled-up Azeri carpet.
+Afternoon free to visit the National Art Museum with its collection of European, Russian and Azerbaijani art; the Museum of Modern Art featuring works by Azerbaijani artists or the new Azeri Carpet Museum, designed to resemble a rolled-up Azeri carpet.

 *Single travellers may request to share.

 08 April 2019

 Please see Terms & Conditions for fitness level definitions.

 Azerbaijan and Armenia – Australian passport holders require a tourist visa.
 Visas are obtained online prior to departure.
 Renaissance Tours will assist you with the application process.